-If you are a CPA, a lawyer, or tax preparer and are interested in legal counsel regarding issues of liability, Circular 230, and fiduciary responsibility, contact Houston and Seattle tax law attorneys at the Hammond Law Group, PLLC today.
+If you are a CPA, a lawyer or tax preparer and are interested in legal counsel regarding issues of liability, Circular 230 and fiduciary responsibility, contact the tax law attorneys at our Houston-based firm today.

 Tax Preparers and Fiduciary Responsibility

 As fiduciaries, tax preparers are expected to adhere to the following principles:

 - Tax preparers are required to act in the interests of their clients, providing transparency and disclosure

 - Tax preparers cannot place their own interests before those of their client

 - Tax preparers are expected to exercise due diligence in adhering to the ethics and standards of their profession

 - Tax preparers are supposed to provide a maximum amount of protection for their client allowable under the law